 Dina came to yoga to help her heal severe sciatica that caused her to put her very active life on hold.
 Yoga taught her compassion and kindness to herself during her physical recovery.
 Dina’s yoga practice is based on gratitude and exploration of what we can discover within ourselves with gentle guidance and modifications, appropriate for all levels of students.
-She is inspired to bring her own personal story and experiences to others with the intention to restore one's body through yoga.
+She is inspired to bring her own personal story and experiences to others with the intention to restore one's body through yoga & wellness.

 To further serve her healing mission, Dina also trained at FireFly Yoga International to provide Trauma Sensitive classes.
 She enters this specific practice with compassion and much understanding towards communities where suffering is or has been present.
-Including working with people who have experienced or witnessed traumatic events such as divorce, death, domestic violence or who suffer from Post-Traumatic Stress Disorder.
+Including working with people who have experienced or witnessed traumatic events such as death, fearful experiences, domestic violence or who suffer from Post-Traumatic Stress Disorder.

 Dina finds the practice of yoga to be very healing.
-Bringing all of her knowledge and healing practices to the methods she has developed on how to fulfill one's dreams with gratitude, trust, yoga & meditation.
+Bringing all of her knowledge and healing experiences to the methods she has developed on how to fulfill one's dreams with gratitude, trust, yoga & meditation.

 Dina combines all of who she is with a wonderful group of knowledgeable, caring and loving teachers to serve as the heart of Naked Feet Yoga to the community of Melrose and beyond.